Tinram/Bookmarks-Checker/README.md

 # Bookmarks Checker

-#### Check Firefox and Chrome bookmarks for dead links.
+#### Identify dead links in Firefox and Chrome bookmarks.

 ## Background

-So many browser bookmarks - there are 1,800 URLs in my bookmarks.
+So many browser bookmarks &ndash; there are 1,800 URLs in my bookmarks.
 And in just one year, 120 of those URLs ceased to exist.

-A simple PHP script provided a somewhat slow way (~1 URL per second) of checking for dead links.
+A simple PHP script provided a slow way (~1 URL per second) of checking for dead links.

 I switched to Python to leverage its threading capabilities and speed up the process.